 Want to know more?!
 Well, I'm past the point of embarrassment and I finally have a good reason to talk cr@p!
 So, here we go....

 How much more frequently do I need to 'go'?

 During the first couple of weeks after my surgery I was needing to go between eight and 13 times per day.
 Needless to say, things got quite sore.
 TOP TIP: Sudocrem is a great and essential companion in the first few weeks!
 However, as my body began to recover and I worked out what foods I could and couldn't tolerate the frequency reduced.

-After a few months I was going four or five times a day and I remain at that level today.
+After a few months I was going about four times a day and I remain at that level today.
 It usually works out like this: once first thing in the morning, once around lunchtime, once around dinner time and once around bed time.
 Sometimes once during the night too.
 It took about a year to stop waking at night to go to the toilet and I feel very fortunate that now I can go through the night more often than not, but TOP TIP: don't eat too late at night.
 I try not to eat an evening meal much after 7pm, which seems to allow enough time for things to pass through before bed time.
 In case you're wondering, my 'personal best' between toilet trips currently stands at nine hours.
-I'm pretty happy with that and I'm optimistic that my body might continue to adapt - the human body really is an amazing creation.
+I'm pretty happy with that and I'm optimistic that my body might continue to adapt - the human body really is amazing!